hpi-swa-lab/sb-tree-sitter/README.md

   get; load.
 ```

+(Note that you may be warned about unknown selectors -- just confirm and proceed.)

 Then open Sandblocks via the Apps menu and create a new file via the Add menu in the top bar.